MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 The following scenario shows a cooking skill that provides a list of ingredients.

 > **Good**: This recipe has five ingredients.
 Here are the first three.
 Two eggs, a cup of flour, and a half a cup of water.
-Say *next* for the rest of the ingredients.<br/>
+Say *next* for the rest of the ingredients.
 > **Bad**: Open the companion app to see the list of ingredients.

 Note that the time between user utterances is limited.
 On a speaker-only device,if a timeout occurs, the skill ends.
 On a Windows device, the skill is still active, but the microphone turns off. <!-- For cases like this, it may also be a good to ask the user if they would like the instructions emailed to them.-->